 How to Make Avocado Egg Salad

-- Prep avocados: “Cut” and scoop avocado from its shell with a tablespoon – makes mashing so much easier.
-Follow our step by step tutorial for detailed directions.
+This makes mashing so much easier.
+Follow our my step by step how to cut an avocado for detailed directions.

 - Feel free to add pickles or celery.

 - Use Dijon or yellow mustard for more bite.